 A brick chimney is an important part of a home.
 Over time, the brick and mortar of your chimney deteriorate because of exposure to elements such as rain and snow.

-A damaged chimney won’t exhaust smoke from the fireplace properly and affects the structural integrity of your home.
+A damaged chimney won’t exhaust smoke from the fireplace properly, and the damage can affect the structural integrity of your home.

-If you don’t fix your chimney early, you will eventually pay thousands of dollars to rebuild it.
+If you don’t fix your chimney as soon as you notice a problem, you will eventually pay thousands of dollars to rebuild it.
 That is why chimney restoration is crucial.

 In this guide, we will discuss the common signs of a damaged chimney and the benefits of chimney restoration.